 - Choose one next step.
 Send a follow-up email, recommend a related product, show a service-specific FAQ, or route the lead to the right checklist.

 - Write the message in plain language.
 The customer should feel helped, not tracked.
-"Here are the parts most buyers pair with this" beats "We noticed everything you clicked."
+"Here are compatible parts from our approved catalog" is clearer than "We noticed everything you clicked."

 - Set a holdout or baseline.
 Compare against the current generic email, page section, or follow-up sequence.